 Panchshakti: Igniting The Murmuration!

-Rohit Rajgarhia, Feb 6, 2023 in Panchshakti
+Rohit rajgarhia, Feb 6, 2023 in Panchshakti

 Bruno Barnhart, a Benedictine monk once said “We humans prefer a manageable complexity to an unmanageable simplicity.”
 If we look at our world today, the manageable complexity approach isn’t taking us far.
 The world is becoming increasingly more volatile and complex, and the key systems that drive our society - education, business, NGOs, government, media and community - are increasingly ill-equipped in dealing with the new emerging catastrophes.